jailuthra/jailuthra.github.io/_posts/2014-02-07-facebook-alternatives.md

 ## Mailing Lists

 Students can share assignments, photos, and discuss projects with their classmates by just sending a mail at <class.section@lists.schoolname.edu>.
-The lists can be moderated, and logged without any hassle.
+And everyone subscribed to the list will get the mail.
 And a significant advantage is that students will learn to write an email, like an email.

 Almost always when I send a fellow classmate an email, I get a reply like: